 Changing Website Hosting

 If done right, switching website hosts should not have any adverse effect on search engine rankings and SEO.
 It should be a simple process if the site is a small one with several web pages.
 If you’re moving an enormous site with complex hosting, many servers, and lots of pages, then you might have a problem.
+To make this transition less complicated make sure to not change the OS of the server.
+So if you were using a Windows server, it is a good idea to use Windows hosting for your site and not change to Linux.

 You can’t close your previous hosting location before your site is fully set up at the new host.
 You also need to make sure changes are made to the DNS, so the domain name is directed to the new host’s location.